MattCrutchley/cards/README.md

 ## Deployment

-Jenkins will be used on one VM to run a pipline job, this will run the tests in the application and if they pass, the app will be deployed across two other VM's using docker stack deploy.
-A webhook will be set up so that if the version number changes on github jenkins will re-reun the tests and redeploy however this time, where applicable the alternative versions of the app will be pulled form docker hub and phased into the deployment with no downtime.
+Jenkins will be used on one VM to run a pipeline job, this will run the tests in the application and if they pass, the app will be deployed across two other VM's using docker stack deploy.
+A webhook will also be set up so that if the version number changes on github jenkins will re-reun the tests and redeploy however this time, where applicable the alternative versions of the app will be pulled form docker hub and phased into the deployment with no downtime.

 ### CI Pipeline